 Essex seaside towns near to London

 In the 1950s and 60s, Clacton was another seaside town enjoying a boom in visitors.
-Whilst time hasn’t been quite so kind to the town in recent years, huge beaches on Clacton seafront and at nearby Jaywick (pictured) still pull in the visitors.
+Whilst time hasn’t been quite so kind to the town in recent years, huge sandy beaches on Clacton seafront and at nearby Jaywick (pictured) still pull in the visitors.

 Leigh-on-Sea is technically a district of Southend, but it’s got more than enough going on to warrant a separate day trip.
-Cobbled streets and small independent shops make a lazy meander the best way to see the town (preferably with an ice-cream in hand), and if you’re visiting in June, be sure to check out Leigh Folk Festival.
+Cobbled streets and small independent shops make a lazy meander the best way to see the town (preferably with an ice-cream in hand), and if you’re visiting in June, be sure to check out the Leigh Folk Festival.

-There’s something about Essex and massive piers, because Walton-on-the-Naze is second only to Southend in the “longest pier in England” sweepstakes.
+There’s something about Essex and massive piers, because Walton-on-the-Naze is second only to Southend in the ‘longest pier in England’ sweepstakes.
 It’s far from the town’s only attraction, though, as one could also climb the Tower at the Naze for sweeping views across the Essex countryside and rolling waves.

-15. Mersea Island
+17. Mersea Island

 Also published on Medium.